tylergraham117/tylergraham-site/content/Notes/04 - Efforts/Tyler Graham - YouTube/why is vintage stuff so popular?.md

 *Throw something in the trash.*

 Let's talk about Rubbish Theory.

 Rubbish is something we pretty much ignore.
+It's discarded.
-It's discarded from our lives and therefore our minds.
-It generally lives outside of the concerns of economic theory.
+It lives outside of the concerns of people and economic theory.

 But some objects, although pretty rarely, re-enter the value circulation as a prized possession.

 Here's how it happens.

-Objects are broken down into 3 groups: transient, durable, and rubbish.
+We can break objects up into 3 groups: transient, durable, and rubbish.

 The value of a Transient object decreases with time.
 It's value is trending negative.
 This is most objects.